Democrat Party Racism -Part 1

 • Democrat-controlled Congress voted it out.

-• Democrats battle the 19th Amendment and oppose it for several decades.
+• Democrats battle the 19th Amendment and opposed it for several decades.

 • 1884: Republicans invite John Roy Lynch, a former slave, to chair the Republican National Convention.